Communication Planning Process

 This guide is intended to help marine resource managers and conservation practitioners with little to no communications training become more effective communicators.
 Anyone can use this guide – on your own, in a small group with colleagues from your own organization/agency/community group, or with partners.
 All you need to get started is a project – this can be an idea, mandate, a goal, an initiative, etc. – and time to walk through the planning process.
 We recommend you set aside at least one full day to write your plan.

 For a communications strategy to be most effective, it is helpful to include someone with communications experience on your project team or assigned to support the team.
-You can also reach out to other managers, practitioners, and experts on the Network Forum for feedback, ideas, review, and moral support.

 How Does this Guide Work?

 Strategic communication planning starts with clarifying your goal, then moves to defining your audience, developing effective messages, and identifying methods or tactics for delivering those messages to your audience.
 The final step is measuring the effectiveness of your efforts and making adjustments to your strategy if needed.

 For each stage in the planning process, you will be introduced to key concepts and briefly tested to reinforce the information, then you will be able to apply what you learned to your own project through an activity.